 Banding, wire tie, and other fastener pattern and spacing appears appropriate.

-No breaks, tears, cracks, holes are present.
+No breaks, tears, cracks, holes, blisters, or bubbles are present.

-No crumbling of material
+No crumbling of material, sagging, or water damage is observed.

-Spill, Leakage and Containment/Collection Systems
+Flammable/Combustible Spill, Leakage and Containment/Collection Systems

-leakagecontainment/collection systems are fire protection features designed to collect leakage, spills, and spray from equipment and/or storage tanks that contain flammable or combustible liquids (See NFPA 30, "Flammable and Combustible Liquids Code").
+Flammable/combustible liquid leakage,containment/collection, and floor drain systems are fire protection features designed to collect leakage, spills, and spray from equipment and/or storage tanks that contain flammable or combustible liquids (See NFPA 30, "Flammable and Combustible Liquids Code").

-the physical condition and structural integrity of each leakage and containment/collection system for the following:
+General condition of flammable/combustible liquid leakage and containment/collection systems is satisfactory.
+Inspectors should visually inspect the physical condition and structural integrity of each flammable/combustible liquid leakage and containment/collection system for the following:

-ontainment/collection system has sufficient volume for collecting and holding the contents from the largest container allowed to prevent overflow from endangering important structures, facilities, safety systems.
+Containment/collection system has sufficient volume for collecting and holding the contents from the largest container allowed to prevent overflow from endangering important structures, facilities, safety systems, or other safety basis requirement in the FHA or ISA.

-ontainment/collection dike is liquid tight.
+Containment/collection dike is subject to routine inspection to verify it is liquid tight.

 Any piping passing through the dike walls has closed isolation block valves installed.
 Verify that the valve(s) access under fire conditions is permitted without entering the diked area.
 Where provision is made for draining water from diked areas, the drains should be controlled to prevent combustible liquids from entering areas where they would constitute a hazard to important structures, facilities, or safety systems.